richplastow/generic-user-server/notes/02-set-up-google-firebase.md

 - ‘Firebase CLI wants to access your Google Account’, click ‘Allow’
 - You should see ‘Woohoo!
 Firebase CLI Login Successful’ - close this window
 - Back on the command line, you should see ‘✔  Success!
 Logged in as ...’
-- Run `firebase init` and use the space key to select two features...
+- Run `firebase init` and use the space key to select `Hosting: Configure files for Firebase Hosting and (optionally) set...`
-- Select `Realtime Database: Configure a security rules file for Realtime...`
-- Select `Hosting: Configure files for Firebase Hosting and (optionally) set...`
 - Hit the return key
 - Select `Use an existing project` and hit return
 - Select `generic-user-server`, hit return, and wait for about 10 seconds
-- ?
-It seems like ...
-Realtime Database ... set it up?: `y`
-- Choose your nearest location, eg `europe-west1`
-- ?
-What file ...
-Realtime Database Security Rules?: hit return for the default, `database.rules.json`
 - ?
 What do you want to use as your public directory?: hit return for the default, `public`
 - ?
 Configure as a single-page app (rewrite all urls to /index.html)?: `y`